-You can update your project title and abstract until Monday, April 17 by emailing ugsymposium.umn.edu.
+You may update your project title and abstract, or switch your session time (as space allows) until Monday, April 8 by emailing [email protected].

 When you click on Find a Presenter, you can find your page and see your session and board assignments.
 Within each session, odd numbers will go first, then even numbers second.
 However, you are welcome to stand by your board whenever you'd like during your session (regardless of your number).
 We ask that you stay for your entire session time.

 You are encouraged to invite your faculty mentor(s), research group, peers, friends, and family.

 Student presenters are expected to check-in at the registration table outside the Great Hall during the 30-minute check-in period before their session.
 At check-in, students will get a name tag and assigned poster spot to hang their poster.
 Pins to hang the poster will be provided.

 For the in-person event, student presenters should create and print a research poster to present their research.
 Students should talk to their faculty mentor if they have questions about how to prepare their poster and what should be included for their specific field.

 While there is no required dress code, student presenters are encouraged to dress in professional attire.
 Consider dressing how you would for a job interview.

 If you do not want to participate in an in-person event for health reasons or otherwise, consider submitting your research to the University of Minnesota’s Digital Conservancy (UDC) to meet your UROP or URS presentation requirement.

 Preparing Your Research Poster